TidesOfAForgettenName/TidesOfAForgettenName/README.md

 <details>
   <summary>byi</summary>
   <p>I'd like to warn you that i make dark and suggestive jokes so if you cant handle that iwec or possibly dni .
 I don't wanna deal with you .
 I don't really care about religious stuff so don't bring that topic up .
-If you find me too overwhelming or pressuring just block me atp , I don't really care tbh .
+If you find me too overwhelming or pressuring just block me atp , I don't wanna be involved .
 Just don't make rumors or drama about me .</p>
 </details>

 <details>